MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Issues with Predefined Address Sets

+Configuration of remote or local IP address in a rule contains predefined sets of computers.

 ![Predefined address sets in Windows Firwall](../Screenshots/firewall-predefined-sets.png)

 There's no Microsoft documentation explaining how the keywords are defined, the only documentation briefly mentioning the keywords is [MS-FASP: Firewall and Advanced Security Protocol](https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-fasp/d69ec3fe-8507-4524-bdcc-813cbb3bf85f)

 - Internet
 - Intranet
     - this keyword source for "Intranet" IP ranges is subnets definition in Sites and Services, all subnets defined there are considered "Intranet" for the sake of firewall rules.
-    - repeatedly during testing, firewall "Intranet" keyword definition haven't been updated after new subnet has been added or subnet has been deleted, not even after server restart.
-This is the reason why we haven't used it in the definitions.
+    - repeatedly during testing, firewall "Intranet" keyword definition haven't been updated after new subnet has been added or subnet has been deleted, not even after multiple server restarts.
+    - this unreliability is the reason why we haven't used it in the definitions.
     ![Subnets - source for Intranet keyword](../Screenshots/firewall-keyword-Intranet.png)
 - DNS Servers
     - this keyword is functional and respects all DNS servers defined in the properties of a network adapter.
 If new DNS server is defined it will be honored by the keyword only after change of network adapter state (disable / enable, server restart, etc.)